If your love of fermented foods knows no bounds, then it could be time for you to pick up and enjoy a cup of the fermented tea, known as kombucha.

 As a result of the fermentation process, kombucha becomes carbonated, and it also contains B vitamins, enzymes, and numerous probiotics- which is also a plus.
 While our gut bacteria are responsible for a number of integral bodily processes, consuming probiotics can serve to strengthen said processes and by doing so, we’re sure to enjoy a number of benefits for our overall health.

 In a perfect world, our guts consist of a healthy ratio of good and bad bacteria; however, this ratio can often become unequal, thus affecting general health.
 The consumption of probiotics, such as the ones found in kombucha, can help to restore the balance which can then ensure overall health.

 2. Eases digestion

-Aside from making food more digestible, can help with other of gastrointestinal health by alleviating symptoms of irritable bowel system, constipation and diarrhea.
+Aside from making food more digestible, it can help with other forms of gastrointestinal health by alleviating symptoms of irritable bowel system, constipation, and diarrhea.

 3. Boosts your immunity